Tangerine-Community/tangy-form-editor/DEVELOPER.md

 Lastly, making your widget available to add as form content is currently a hardcoded task.
 Open the `tangy-form-editor-add-input.js` file and add your widget to the list of available widgets in the category that makes sense.

+Unable to infer path to ace from script src, use ace.config.set('basePath', 'path') to enable dynamic loading of modes and themes or with webpack use ace/webpack-resolver